Samara Weaving

 Samara Weaving and Jimmy Warden

 The actress is often compared to Margot Robbie - and they do look very similar.
-According to Samara, because of the resemblance and Australian accent, Margot's fans constantly approach her for autographs, and it's very difficult to convince them that they're mistaken.
-At first, she tried to resist, but then started playing along.
-"I don't have the heart to say I'm not her, so I just stand there and try to copy Margot's smile," admitted Waving.
-Their similarity has spawned many jokes on social media, especially after the premiere of the movie "Babylon", in which both actresses appeared.
+According to Samara, thanks to their resemblance and shared Australian accent, Margot's fans constantly approach her for autographs, and it's nearly impossible to convince them they're wrong.
+At first, she tried to correct them, but eventually started playing along.
+"I don't have the heart to say I'm not her, so I just stand there and try to copy Margot's smile," Weaving admitted.
+Their resemblance has sparked countless social media jokes, especially after both actresses appeared in "Babylon."

 Margot Robbie, Samara Weaving, Diego Calva and Phoebe Tonkin at the premier of Babylon